-The IECEx and ATEX certificates specify identical safety parameters and installation requirements for both approvals as defined by IEC 60079-14.
-The ATEX installation requirements specified in the main section and Appendix 1 of this manual may therefore be used for IECEx installations, but the local code of practice should also be consulted.
+The IECEx and ATEX certificates specify identical safety parameters and installation requirements for both approvals as defined by IEC / EN 60079-14.
+The ATEX gas and dust installation requirements specified in section 5 and Appendix 1 of this manual may therefore be used for IECEx installations, but the local code of practice should also be consulted.